ARCHER2-HPC/archer2-docs/docs/user-guide/data.md

 !!! important
     The solid state storage system is configured as *scratch* storage with all files that have not been accessed in the last 28 days being automatically deleted.
-This implementation starts on 1 Mar 2024, i.e. any files not accessed since 2 Feb 2024 will be automatically removed on 1 Mar 2024.
+This implementation starts on 28 Feb 2024, i.e. any files not accessed since 1 Feb 2024 will be automatically removed on 28 Feb 2024.

 The solid state storage file system is a 1 PB high performance parallel Lustre file system similar to the work file systems.
 However, unlike the work file systems, all of the